-NZ IFRS 15.114, B87-B89, IE210- IE211
+NZ IFRS 15.114, B87-B89, IE210-

+IE211

-- a.
-The extent to which an entity's revenue is disaggregated for the purposes of this disclosure depends on the facts and circumstances of the entity's contracts with customers. - In determining the appropriate categories, an entity considers how revenue is disaggregated in: - disclosures presented outside the financial statements: e.g. earnings releases, annual reports or investor presentations; - information reviewed by the CODM for evaluating the financial performance of operating segments; and - other similar information that is used by the entity or users of the entity's financial statements to evaluate performance or make resource allocation decisions.
+In determining the appropriate categories, an entity considers how revenue is disaggregated in:

+- disclosures presented outside the financial statements: e.g. earnings releases, annual reports or investor presentations; - information reviewed by the CODM for evaluating the financial performance of operating segments; and - other similar information that is used by the entity or users of the entity's financial statements to evaluate performance or make resource allocation decisions.